Off Grid Solar Load Table

 Summer Vs Winter consumption

 Depending on where you live and the local climate, the summer and winter consumption values can vary greatly depending on what appliances are used for heating and cooling, plus hot water.
-Other high-consumption appliances like EV chargers (explained below) can also dramatically increase year-round consumption.
+Other high-consumption appliances like EV chargers can also dramatically increase year-round consumption.

 Summer - Off-grid solar systems are generally much more reliable in summer as the days are much longer and brighter than in winter.
 A correctly sized solar system should easily produce enough energy to cover the loads and recharge the battery.
-Additionally, high-consumption appliances in summer, such as air-conditioning, generally operate during the day when it is hotter, and the solar is also generating, so the air-con load will not drain the battery.

 Winter - In contrast to summer, winter consumption in cooler locations is generally much higher due to heating loads, and solar generation is often far lower due to poor weather and shorter days.
 With this in mind, off-grid solar systems are generally designed and sized around winter consumption and loads.
-Poorly insulated homes will have far higher consumption and require larger (oversized) solar arrays and more battery capacity, plus a backup generator for periods of prolonged poor weather.
-Generator runtime can also increase significantly in colder locations if a home is poorly designed and insulated.

 Off-grid system sizing and energy consumption